Marsenrage/NIR_dataset/README.md

 # Material Recognition

-A sample multilayer perceptron (MLP) deep learning network, implemented in **nir_mlp.py** using pytorch, is provided as a baseline model for material classification using the collected NIR spectral dataset.
+A sample Multilayer Perceptron (MLP) deep learning network, implemented in *nir_mlp.py* using PyTorch, is provided as a baseline model for material classification using the collected NIR spectral dataset.
+A Bayesian neural network is also included for classifying the NIR spectra.

 # Publications